Originate/exosphere/README.md

 > _ex·o·sphere (ˈeksōˌsfir) - the outermost region of a planet's atmosphere (aka, above the clouds)_

-__Exosphere makes micro-services easy and fun__
+__easy and fun micro-services__

-Exosphere is a high-level framework for building, testing, deploying, and operating a wide variety of micro-service application ecosystems with unparalleled devops productivity and joy.
+Exosphere is a high-level devops framework for building, testing, deploying, and operating a wide variety of micro-service based application ecosystems with unparalleled productivity and joy.

 - scaffold, run, test, deploy, operate, and evolve fleets of polyglot micro-services without boilerplate code and process
 - develop against explicit
   functional, performance, security, and reliability requirements<sup>&#42;</sup>
-- data-center aware, runs on top of public and private cloud environments like [AWS](https://aws.amazon.com),
+- runs on top of public and private cloud environments like [AWS](https://aws.amazon.com),
   [Google Cloud](https://cloud.google.com),
   [Azure](https://azure.microsoft.com),
   [DCOS](https://dcos.io), etc<sup>&#42;</sup>
-- marketplace for reusable services<sup>&#42;</sup>
+- can use any service running in Docker

+__Benefits:__
+Exosphere addresses some of the biggest sources of failure in software projects:
+- monoliths accumulate complexity and cruft to the point of nobody knowing what's going on anymore
+- microservices require several orders of magnitude more effort around devops and are a pain to manage if not fully automated
+- you need a lot of senior engineering talent to manage this mess

 __Get Started:__